SeGl1990/next-sass-tailwind-boilerplate/README.md

 - This boilerplate will automatically be uploaded to heroku with every push to a branch.
 Thereby [Jenkins](http://localhost:8080) is used as CI/CD tool.
 - [Production](https://next-sass-tailwind.herokuapp.com/)

+### Chat Bot

+- A Slack workspace which is used to display all notifications for the project.
+[Proceed to Slack](https://github-demoworkspace.slack.com/archives/C01V6GF9MM5)

 ### Basic Frontend Libraries

 |                                                                 | Stars                                                                                            | Bundle size                                                                                                                                   | Maintained | Dev- Mode |